BenSpectorOS/BenSpectorOS.github.io/projects/bouncing-box/README.md

 Every time the user clicks the box, we want to reset the box to its starting position and make the game harder by increasing the speed of the box.
 Add the following code to the `handleBoxClick` function

-    handleBoxClick = function() {
+      position = 0;         // reset the position of the box to 0
-      speed = speed + 3;
+      speed = speed + 3;    // increase the speed of the box on every click

-      position = 0;
-    }
+**QUESTION 2: If this code happens every time you click the box, what will the value of speed be after 3 clicks?**

 ### TODO 5: Keeping Score

-We want to keep track of how many times the user has clicked on the box.
+We want to keep track of how many times the user has clicked on the box by increasing the points variable by 1 and by updating the text displayed by the box.

+**QUESTION 3: Where should this code go?**

-Add the following code to the `handleBoxClick` function
+Add the following code to your program:

-     points = points + 1;
+     points = points + 1;   // increase the point total

-and then add the following code to the `update` function

-    box.text(points);

-What's going on here?
+     box.text(points);      // update the new points total displayed by the box

 ### TODO 6: Hey box, come back!
+Checking for boundaries

 Each time we call the `update` function the position variable gets larger and larger until eventually our box has gone off the screen.
-The position of our box should never be greater than the width of the board which we've conveniently stored in a variable called `boardWidth`.
+The position of our box should never be greater than the width of the board which we've conveniently stored in a variable called `boardWidth` whose value is calculated using jQuery!

 Let's get our box back on the screen `if` the `position` is greater than `boardWidth`.
 Add the following code **nested inside** the `update` function:

     if(position > boardWidth) {
         position = 0;
     }

-Your entire `update` function should look like this:

-    update = function() {
-        position = position + speed;
-        if(position > boardWidth) {
-         position = 0;
-        }
-        box.css('left', position);
-    };
+Now on every update the game will check to see if the box has hit the right wall and if it has it will reset the box back to the left side of the screen.

+**But don't we want it to bounce instead of loop back to the start?** We will revisit this if block soon...

 ### TODO 7: Add Direction

-So we have the box loop back to the left the screen, but don't we want it to bounce off of the walls?

-Before we can make it bounce we have to figure out how to make the box move from right to left.
+Making the box "bounce" is simply providing the instructions, "When the box hits the right wall start moving left".

+In the previous step we learned how to say, "When the box hits the right wall", but how do we tell the box to move left?

 Right now our motion comes from the following line in the `update` function:

     position = position + speed;

-Since `speed` is positive, `position` keeps getting bigger and moves further from the left.
-To make the box move the other way we need to make speed **negative**.
+Since `speed` is positive, this code makes `position` increase and therefore move to the right.
+To make the box move the other way we need to make position smaller.
+Well, we could subtract speed instead of adding it but then we wouldn't be able to make the box move to the right anymore.
+Let's use a variable that we can switch to control the direction!

-At the top of your program where the other variables are declared, declare a variable `direction` that will tell us whether to add or subract the speed. **Do this just below the other variable declarations**
+At the top of your program under `TODO 2` where the other variables are declared, declare a variable `direction`:

     var direction;
     direction = 1;

-Now in the `update` function we want to re-assign the value of position like so:
+Now in the `update` function, replace the code that changes `position` so that it re-assigns the value of position like so:

     position = position + (speed * direction);

 When `direction` is set to 1 then `speed` is added to position and the box moves to the right.
 But when `direction` is set to -1,the speed is subracted from the position, sending the box to the left.
+Now we need to decide when to change it!

 ### TODO 8: Make it Bounce